saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

 Only 1.3 seconds as opposed to 10.

-And if I expand the list to 200 hosts, it only takes about 4 seconds!
+The difference becomes more apparent as we expand the `host_list`.
+When I did another test after expanding the list to 200 hosts, it took the script without `deco` about 3 minutes and 30 seconds to complete.
+The deco-decorated script only took about 4 seconds!

 Closing thoughts